bollu/bollu.github.io/README.md

   connection: given a path from $x$ to $y$, it lets us transport $E(x)$ to $E(y)$, where the $Eq$ is the distortion from the curvature?

-# Hilbert basis theorem for polynomial rings over fields (WIP)
+# Hilbert basis theorem for polynomial rings over fields (TODO)

 **Theorem:** Every ideal $I$ of $k[x_1, \dots, x_n]$ is finitely generated.